The treatment for an enlarged prostate gland will depend on how severe your symptoms are.

 An open prostatectomy is a procedure that may be more effective than TURP if you have severe benign prostate enlargement.

-However, it's now rarely used, even for larger prostates, because of the development of other techniques, such as holmium laser enucleation of the prostate.
+However, it's now rarely used, even for larger prostates, because other techniques have been developed, such as HoLEP.

 During an open prostatectomy, an incision will be made in your tummy and the outer portion of your prostate will be removed.